hoangsonww/The-MovieVerse-Database/.github/README.md

 - **MovieBot Chat**: Engage with our chatbot, MovieBot, for additional information about the application.
 - **User Sign On**: Create an account for a personalized experience with additional features like saving watchlists.
 - **Cinematic Timeline**: Explore cinema history by selecting specific time periods in the movie timeline.
+- **User Profile**: Customize your profile, manage your watchlists, and view your stats/information.

 **Enhanced User Experience:**
 - **Responsive Design**: Enjoy a seamless experience on various devices and screen sizes.